yashshah0401/software_testing_principal/assignment_3/AI_Training_Data_Categorization_Documentation.md

 5. **Review and Validation**:
    - Conduct a peer review of the bias detection and reporting process.
    - Perform validation checks as outlined in the Validation Plan.

+## Scraping Tool Update

+### Description
+Update the scraping tool to fetch and categorize data correctly before storing it.

+### Acceptance Criteria
+- Scraper organizes data into predefined categories.
+- Redundant/unnecessary data is filtered out.
+- Logging mechanism added to track failures.

+### Assumptions
+- The predefined categories for data organization are documented and agreed upon.
+- The Backend Developer has access to the necessary tools and permissions to update the scraping tool.
+- There is a clear definition of what constitutes redundant/unnecessary data.

+### Validation Plan
+1. **Data Categorization**: Verify that the scraper correctly organizes data into the predefined categories.
+2. **Data Filtering**: Ensure that redundant/unnecessary data is effectively filtered out.
+3. **Logging Mechanism**: Test the logging mechanism to confirm it accurately tracks failures.

+### Tasks
+1. **Define Data Categories**:
+   - Document the predefined categories for data organization.
+   - Review and approve the categories with the team.

+2. **Update Scraping Tool**:
+   - Modify the scraping tool to categorize data as per the predefined categories.
+   - Implement filtering to remove redundant/unnecessary data.

+3. **Implement Logging**:
+   - Add a logging mechanism to track failures during the scraping process.
+   - Test the logging system to ensure it captures all relevant failures.

+4. **Review and Validation**:
+   - Conduct a peer review of the updated scraping tool.
+   - Perform validation checks as outlined in the Validation Plan.